 Usually your solicitor will deal with the Land and Buildings Transaction Tax (LBTT) return, although you can do it yourself.

-Either way, you’re responsible for making sure it’s all submitted on time.
+Either way, you’re responsible for making sure it’s all submitted within 30 days of the effective date of the transaction.

 Did you find this guide helpful?